Department of Pediatrics

 Content

-Fellows College is an innovative and collaborative approach to address the ACGME nonclinical skills required for subspecialty training.
+Fellows College is an innovative and collaborative approach to address the ACGME non-specialty specific requirements for subspecialty pediatric training.
 It was implemented at Baylor College of Medicine in 2011.
 The program has expanded from approximately 11 sessions in the first year to now about two sessions per month.

 Expanded curricular opportunities provided by Fellows' College, help to prepare subspecialty fellows for their future careers.
-Furthermore, fellows have a wider range of opportunities to network and interact with an extended community of learners and leaders participating in Fellows' College.
+Furthermore, fellows have a wider range of opportunities to network and interact with an extended community of learners and leaders from other divisions participating in Fellows' College.

-In total, the Baylor College of Medicine Department of Pediatrics has 190 subspecialty fellows that all meet together during the Fellows College sessions.
+In total, the Baylor College of Medicine Department of Pediatrics has about 180 subspecialty fellows that all meet together during the Fellows College sessions.
 This offers an opportunity for networking and comradery with fellows of other subspecialties.

 Heading